Tuesday, July 5, 2016

 The Church, or course, can't resist meddling in the consciences of individuals, just as they've been doing for thousands of years.

-Now, if either the government or the Church wants to require an employer to display a flag, that’s a vexillum of a different color…
+Now, if the government wants to require an employer to display a flag, or the church wants the employer to display a cross, that’s a vexillum of a different color…

 Please leave a polite comment.
 To read Part One of this series, click here.